hellonewman/ckan-dash/README.md

 # ckan-dash
 Dashboard to view when datasets have last been updated.

-### Author: Geoffrey Arnold
+_Author: Geoffrey Arnold_

 ## Set up

 Deploy app locally using either [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/) or [ShinyProxy](https://www.shinyproxy.io/deploying-apps/) or through [shinyapps.io](http://www.shinyapps.io/)

-Users should replace the `org_id` variable in the Rmd file with that of their own organization.
+Developers should replace the `org_id` variable in the Rmd file with that of their own organization.
 Copy the org_owner from a verified dataset for your organization from this api call: `https://data.wprdc.org/api/action/package_search?q=<search-term>`

 ## Contents